 VADOC Oversight

 We support expanded oversight of the Virginia Department of Corrections.
-Currently, they are one of the only government agencies that do not have a structured oversight.
+Currently, they are one of the only government agencies that have not previously had a structured oversight method.
+In 2023, a budget amendment was passed creating an ombudsman.
+There will be more work done to continue to codify and develop this policy.

 “The Virginia Department of Corrections has an annual budget of $1.4 billion, employs more than 12,000 individuals, and is responsible for the health and safety of more than 25,000 Virginians in its custody,” stated a letter written by ACLU and other organizations in early 2021.
 “Yet its operations are largely hidden from public view and scrutiny, and the job of monitoring VDOC falls largely to VDOC itself.
 Legislators, advocates, and the public rely largely on VDOC to publish accurate and reliable information about the Department’s compliance with laws and best practices, and its treatment of people in its custody.
 This presents a significant conflict of interest, as the Department has a strong incentive to present information that is self-serving rather than conduct an honest accounting of its successes and failures.”